GameServerManagers/LinuxGSM-Docs/Support.md

 ### Updates

+Make sure your LinuxGSM script is up to date.

+`./gameserver uf`

 # REQUIRED INFORMATION FOR SUPPORT
 Some details are required to help us solving your problem.
 If you will not provide this information we are unable to help you.
 Thank you.